-To collect basic demographic information (age, race, and gender) on the face stimuli, we ran a survey on AMT with twelve respondents for each of the 2,222 target faces.
-For age, participants could choose the ranges of less than 20 years of age, 20-30, 30-45, 45-60, and over 60 years of age, while for race, they could choose white, black, Hispanic, East Asian, South Asian, Middle Eastern, or other.
+Stimuli demographics survey.
+To collect basic demographic information (age, race, and gender) on the face stimuli, we ran a survey on AMT with 12 respondents for each of the 2,222 target faces.
+Respondents all consented, following IRB guidelines.
+For age, participants could choose the ranges of fewer than 20 years of age, 20-30, 30-45, 45-60, and over 60 years of age, while for race, they could choose White, Black, Hispanic, East Asian, South Asian, Middle Eastern, or other.
 These options were selected based on common AMT demographics, and the same choices were available when memory task participants were asked to indicate their own demographics before beginning the game.
-The demographics of the faces match the demographics of both AMT workers on the memory task and the US Census (see Table 1), diminishing memory effects related to the own-race bias (Chiroro & Valentine, 1995; Meissner & Brigham, 2001) or the own-age bias (Anastasi & Rhodes, 2005).
+The demographics of the faces match the demographics of both AMT workers on the memory task and the U.S. Census (see Table 1), diminishing memory effects related to the own-race bias (Chiroro & Valentine, 1995; Meissner & Brigham, 2001) or the own-age bias (Anastasi & Rhodes, 2005).